Infotrend-Inc/OpenAI_WebUI/README.md

 - `username` being the self-specified user name prompted when starting the WebUI
 - `version` the tool's version, making it easier to debug
 - `mode` on of `gpt` or `dalle`
-- the `UTCtime`, a `YYYYY-MM-DD T HH:MM:SS.microseconds Z` UTC-time of the request (the directory's content will be time ordered)
+- the `UTCtime`, a `YYYYY-MM-DD T HH:MM:SS Z` UTC-time of the request (the directory's content will be time ordered)
 - `<CONTENT>` is often a `json` file containing the details of the run for `gpt`, but also the different `png` images generated for `dalle`

 We do not check the directories for size.
 It is left to the end user to clean up space if required.